I think you’ll agree with me when I say:

 You’ve crafted a kick-ass headline and you’re ready to move onto the next part: your introduction.

-This is the opening paragraph of your blog post, making it an essential element.
+This is the opening paragraph of your article, making it an essential blog post element.

 Because it’s the first thing that somebody reads after they’ve clicked, getting it right is crucial.